appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/action-errors/datasource-errors.md

  io.netty.channel.AbstractChannel$AnnotatedConnectException: finishConnect(..) failed: Connection refused: /172.17.0.1:3306
  ```

-When running Appsmith inside a Docker container, it may have its own network namespace and won't be able to access services running on the host machine using the ```localhost``` or ```127.0.0.1``` addresses.
-This is because these addresses are reserved for use within the network namespace of the container, and are not accessible from the host machine.
+When running Appsmith inside a Docker container, it may have its own network namespace and won't be able to access services running on the host machine using the `localhost` or `127.0.0.1` addresses.
+This is because these addresses points to the container's local network, which is different from that of the host machine.

-Instead, you can use the hostname ```host.docker.internal``` on **Windows** and **macOS**, and ```172.17.0.1``` on **Linux**, to access services running on the host machine from within the container.
-This will allow the container to access the MySQL server running on the host.
+Instead, you can use the hostname `host.docker.internal` on Windows and macOS hosts, and `172.17.0.1` on Linux hosts, to access services running on the host machine from within the container.
+This allows the container to access the MySQL server running on the host.

-It's important to note that binding the MySQL server to ```0.0.0.0``` will allow connections from any host, including other devices on the same network as the host.
+In particular, if you are connecting to a MySQL server, make sure that it's configured to bind to `0.0.0.0`.
+This allows connections from any host, including other devices on the same network.
 This may or may not be desirable, depending on your security requirements.

-If you continue to experience problems with building in Appsmith, it's a good idea to check the backend logs from the ```stacks/logs/backend/backend.log``` file for any error messages or other information that might help troubleshoot the issue.
+If you continue to experience problems with building in Appsmith, it's a good idea to check the backend logs from the `stacks/logs/backend/backend.log` file for any error messages or other information that might help troubleshoot the issue.

-You can check this document to learn more about [Connect to a localhost database/ API](https://docs.appsmith.com/advanced-concepts/more/how-to-work-with-local-apis-on-appsmith)
+You can check this document to learn more about [Connect to a localhost database / API](https://docs.appsmith.com/advanced-concepts/more/how-to-work-with-local-apis-on-appsmith)